-Running a communications network isn’t easy.
-It becomes more involved when it encompasses both fixed and mobile network assets.
-And operations and maintenance become even more complex when you’re delivering a broad mix of solutions, including cloud, data center, internet access, productivity, security, video, and voice services.
+Running a communications network isn’t easy and it becomes more involved when it encompasses both fixed and mobile network assets.
+On top of that, operations and maintenance become even more complex when you’re delivering a broad mix of solutions such as: cloud, data center, internet access, productivity, security, video, and voice services.

-But supporting this complicated array of infrastructure and services is exactly what TigoUne Telecommunications, a Colombia subsidiary of Millicom, does.
-That’s why it wanted to simplify field technicians’ work as much as possible.
+Supporting this complicated array of infrastructure and services is exactly what TigoUne Telecommunications, a Colombia subsidiary of Millicom, does, and that’s why it wanted to simplify field services as much as possible.

-It succeeded at doing that with AppSheet technology.
+It succeeded at doing that with AppSheet no-code technology.

-That made it easy for the data to get lost or misplaced.
+When you're dealing with paper documentation, it's easy to get lost or go undocumented.
 It also created the possibility that the records might never be entered into the system.
+Having flexible and powerful mobile apps that your field workers can access anywhere boosts productivity.

 Clearly, this was a less than ideal situation.
 It was just too complicated.
 So Sebastian Arango Alzate, TigoUne’s field audit specialist, began looking for a better solution.